Skip to main content

 Primary objective

-• To validate that the information provided by the device increases the true accuracy of healthcare professionals (HCPs) in the diagnosis of multiple dermatological conditions.
+• To validate that the information provided by the device increases the top-1 diagnostic accuracy of healthcare professionals (HCPs) in the assessment of multiple dermatological conditions on a curated image set.

 Secondary objectives